 The decision was believed by many to be a mistake as early as summer 2000-less than a year after the award.
 It became a serious concern for DCI George Tenet post 9-11, particularly in the wake of new NRO DIR Peter B. Teets directing a review of the program in spring 2002 that returned pessimistic results.
 Tenet took extraordinary action, immediately, issuing a study task for NIMA and NRO 8 July 2002 to get to the bottom-line on FIA, which was proven to be a mistake through the efforts of the Gap Mitigation Study team by Oct 2002.

 The optical component of the Boeing FIA contract was mercifully terminated by the first Director of National Intelligence (DNI) John Negroponte in 2005 (with the concurrence of Secretary of Defense Rumsfeld.)
-The government concurrently contracted with LMC to build the FIA imaging satellites, which at this point were almost two years behind schedule and at least ~9-10B over budget: But I’m getting a bit ahead of the story.
+The government concurrently contracted with LMC to build the FIA imaging satellites, which at this point were almost three years behind schedule and at least ~9-10B over budget: But I’m getting a bit ahead of the story.

 Part 11 also introduced the drastic measures that were undertaken by then DCI George Tenet to task the IC to get a handle on this potential disaster that might lead to a “GAP” in US collection capability.
 I closed Part 11 with the start of another folly or foible that would play out for the IC, generated from United States Central Command (CENTCOM.)